 Cholesterol (6 Biomarkers)

 High cholesterol levels can cause your arteries to become blocked - leading to coronary heart disease, heart attack or stroke.
 Finding out about high levels of cholesterol can help you to make the positive lifestyle and dietary changes needed to improve your chances of a long and healthy life.

 High Density Lipoprotein (HDL) is a form of cholesterol which is classified as the ‘good’ cholesterol.
 Its main function is to help remove cholesterol from the heart’s arteries.
 HDL tests are used to estimate the risk of developing circulatory diseases such as heart attacks and strokes.

-Low Density Lipoprotein (LDL) is classified as the ‘bad’ cholesterol, this is causes cholesterol build-up and blockage in the arteries.
+Low Density Lipoprotein (LDL) is classified as the ‘bad’ cholesterol, this causes cholesterol build-up and blockage in the arteries.
 LDL tests are used to estimate the risk of developing circulatory diseases such as heart attacks and strokes.

 Non-HDL Cholesterol is the number of total cholesterols without the high-density lipoprotein (HDL), the ‘good’ cholesterol.
-NON-HDL cholesterol tests are used to investigate the lipid profile during the estimation the risk of developing circulatory diseases such as heart attacks and strokes.
+Non-HDL cholesterol tests are used to investigate the lipid profile during the estimation of the risk of developing circulatory diseases such as heart attacks and strokes.

 Triglyceride is a type of fat stored in the body’s tissues and can derive from foods such as butter and oil.
-Triglyceride tests are used to investigate the lipid profile during the estimation the risk of developing circulatory diseases such as heart attacks and strokes.
+Triglyceride tests are used to investigate the lipid profile during the estimation of the risk of developing circulatory diseases such as heart attacks and strokes.

 Gout is a common and complex form of arthritis that can affect anyone and is caused by high levels of uric acid.
 Once diagnosed there are ways to manage symptoms and prevent recurrence.